Saturday, September 26, 2009

 Another that looks like a Tim Burton creation.

-Digger Wasps are very common this time of year, buzzing in circles above lawns in great numbers.
-They are beautiful wasps, with their irridescent blue-black wings and chesnut abdomens with yellow markings.
+Digger wasps are very common this time of year, buzzing in circles above lawns in great numbers.
+They are beautiful wasps, with their iridescent blue-black wings and chestnut abdomens with yellow markings.

 To see more critters of all sorts, visit Camera Critters!